-M. The commander will refer all potential alcohol abusers identified by self-referral, alcohol testing, DUI/DWI, investigation, apprehension, underage drinking or other incident involving the use of alcohol to the ASAP using DA Form 8003 for screening and potential enrollment within 5 working days of the incident or investigation.
+M. The commander will refer all Soldiers identified by alcohol testing, DUI/DWI, investigation, apprehension, underage drinking or reportable incident involving the use of alcohol to the BH clinic for a SUD evaluation within 5 days of the incident or investigation using DA Form 8003 for evaluation and potential enrollment.